Managing Florida Scrub-Jay Habitat

 Looking back, I would never have imagined just how much time, effort and money it would take to reach success.
 I also could not imagine how much pure joy would come from tackling this project that initially seemed too onerous.

 The Discovery of Florida Scrub-Jays

 At the time of the purchase we were not aware that there was a possibility of Florida scrub-jays on the property or nearby.
 We had contracted with the Florida Natural Areas Inventory to conduct a Cross Florida Greenway-wide natural community study, and based on their findings, we began the process of scrub restoration by first removing the sand pine overstory.
-In 2006, one of my co-workers saw Florida scrub-jays on the site in an area that was not part of the clear-cut but consisted of very dense, tall scrub oaks.
-I knew nothing about this bird other than the little I had learned in school and from various meetings with other land managers.
+In 2006, a co-worker saw Florida scrub-jays on the site in an area that was not part of the clear-cut but consisted of very dense, tall scrub oaks.
+I knew nothing about this bird other than the little I had learned in school and from other land managers.
 I reached out to Craig Faulhaber, Jimi Gragg and Karl Miller at the Florida Fish and Wildlife Conservation Commission.
 They conducted a preliminary survey and found about eight Florida scrub-jays.
 FWC staff members did some initial banding, which involves capturing a bird, placing a uniquely numbered aluminum band around its leg and then releasing it.
 Banding allows an individual bird to be identified when it is recaptured or found dead.

 About the Florida Scrub-Jay